tgangte/code-managed-dns/README.md

 export TF_VAR_cloudflare_api_token="insert token from cloudflare portal"
 ## Usage
-terraform.tvfars has the DNS records that we want to add.
+The terraform.tvfars has the DNS records that we want to add.
+This is a list and you can add as many records as you need.
 ```
 simple_records_under_zone = [
   {